 Your child may be given medicine to decrease pain.
 Do not wait until your child's pain is severe before you ask for more medicine.

 Simple rib fractures may need no treatment.
 Your child may need any of the following:

-- Chest tube: A chest tube is used to remove air, blood, or fluid from around your child's lungs or heart.
+- A chest tube is used to remove air, blood, or fluid from around your child's lungs or heart.
 This lets the lungs fill up with air when your child breathes and helps his heart beat normally.
 The chest tube is attached to a container to collect the blood or fluid.
 Call your child's caregiver right away if the chest tube comes apart from the container.
-Let the caregiver know if the tubing gets bent, twisted or the tape comes loose.
+Let the caregiver know if the tubing gets bent or twisted, or the tape comes loose.